 Your Pet’s Experience During A Dental Visit

-First, we’ll stop by the scale to get an up-to-date weight.
+First, we’ll hop on the scale to get an up-to date weight.

 Anesthesia is monitored closely throughout the procedure.

 X-rays are taken of every tooth to evaluate it both above and below the surface.

 X-rays are the only way to detect all evidence of disease below the gumline.

 Here is what a complete series of dental x rays looks like.

 Dr. Badeau hard at work on a pets’ teeth.

 Each tooth is cleaned with an ultrasonic scaler.

 No visit would be complete without some extra hugs from the staff!!